About the original

-Established in May 1888, originally known as The County Club and was only a nine hole course, this was soon extended to 18 holes the following year.
+Established in May 1888, originally known as The County Club, and was only a nine-hole course, extended to 18 holes the following year.

-In 1895 it was finally named as The Royal Portrush Golf Club, with H.R.H.
-The Prince of Wales (later King Edward VII) as patron.
+In 1895 it was finally named The Royal Portrush Golf Club, with H.R.H.
+The Prince of Wales (later King Edward VII) as a patron.

-The club has a rich, powerful and fascinating history which embraces all aspects of the amateur game.
-It is centrally involved in the development of ladies golf in Britain and Ireland, and also hosts the annual North of Ireland Men’s Championship run by the Golfing Union of Ireland.
+The club has a rich, powerful and fascinating history that embraces all aspects of the amateur game.
+It is centrally involved in the development of ladies golf in Britain and Ireland and hosts the annual North of Ireland Men’s Championship hosted by the Golfing Union of Ireland.